LenHodgeman/DP-Access-Management-API/docs/digitalpersona-devices.md

 The DigitalPersona Devices API provides access to devices supported by the DigitalPersona Access Management API.

-[Could use additional high-level content, but not duplicating or overlapping the main content on the authentication repo.]

 To view the digitalpersona-devices GitHub Pages documentation, click the following link.

 [Digitalpersona Devices API Documentatin](https://lenhodgeman.github.io/digitalpersona-devices/)